 What time is the travel announcement expected today?

-Government sources have suggested the update could take place today or tomorrow
+Government sources have told press that major changes to the UK’s travel rules will be announced today

-Three weeks after the last update to the UK’s “traffic light” travel lists, the government is expected to announce the latest changes to the green, amber and red lists today or tomorrow, 15 or 16 September.
+The government is expected to announce significant changes to the present UK travel rules later today.

-There is no clarity on the exact timing of the announcement by the transport secretary, Grant Shapps, but it is expected to be on either Wednesday afternoon or Thursday.
+There is no clarity on the exact timing of the announcement by the transport secretary, Grant Shapps, but it is likely to happen on the afternoon of Friday 17 September.

-However, past experience - coupled with the health secretary and Prime Minister both hinting at larger changes to the UK’s travel system in the past 24 hours - suggests we cannot be sure there will be significant changes to the lists.
+With the health secretary and Prime Minister both hinting at larger changes to the UK’s travel system in the past week, it is thought that this will not be a traditional “traffic light” update as we know it.

-Sajid Javid yesterday announced that a new framework for international travel will be published by the government, with more details to be revealed ahead of the Global Travel Taskforce’s review on October 1.
+Sajid Javid announced on Tuesday that a new framework for international travel will be published by the government, with more details to be revealed ahead of the Global Travel Taskforce’s review on October 1.

-Prime Minister Boris Johnson subsequently hinted at a significant change to the UK’s international travel rules at his Covid-19 briefing press conference, saying: “We must do whatever we can to stop the virus being reimported and to control new variants - that’s why we have the rules.
+Prime minister Boris Johnson subsequently referenced significant changes to the international travel rules at his Tuesday press conference with Chris Whitty, saying: “We must do whatever we can to stop the virus being reimported and to control new variants - that’s why we have the rules.

 “I know travellers have been frustrated this summer at having to take tests, but I think it is reasonable to ask people to do that, to help protect the population.